twit96/PharaohsPhury_Phaser3/sources.md

 ## Spritesheets
 Location: '../assets/spriteSheets/'

-### The following spritesheet assets were created by [Grey Huffines ](https://www.linkedin.com/in/grey-huffines-45364a137/) for this project using [aseprite ](https://www.aseprite.org/) animated sprite editor and pixel art tool.
+### The following spritesheet assets were created by [Grey Huffines ](https://www.linkedin.com/in/grey-huffines-45364a137/) for this project using [aseprite animated sprite editor and pixel art tool ](https://www.aseprite.org/).

 - Archaeologist
 - Chest